unk1ndled/nxc-Exa-AtoW/docs/Usage.md

 service.start()
 ```

-For local VM development, review `e2e/minimal-e2e.py`.
-It contains narrowly
+For local VM development, review `e2e/common.py` and the two maintained
+contracts, `e2e/mpi_hello_e2e.py` and `e2e/openqcd_e2e.py`.
+`minimal-e2e.py` only validates the selected catalog name and dispatches its
-scoped compatibility code for NXC's forwarded SSH port and NixOS's lack of
+contract.
+The common module contains narrowly scoped compatibility code for
+NXC's forwarded SSH port and NixOS's lack of `/bin/bash`.
+Keep those
-`/bin/bash`.
-Keep those workarounds out of reusable scientific application
+workarounds out of application contracts.
+A real deployment should use its
-logic.
-A real deployment should use its normal reachable HPC hostname and SSH
+normal reachable HPC hostname and SSH configuration.
-configuration.

 ## 8. Submit from the client side